JetBrains/teamcity-unreal-engine-plugin/README.md

 ## How to Contribute

-We place a high value on user feedback and encourage you to share your experience and suggestions.
-Send a Pull Request to contribute or contact us via [YouTrack][youtrack] to report an issue.
+We highly value user feedback and encourage you to share your experience and suggestions.
+You can contribute by sending a Pull Request, opening an issue on GitHub, or reaching out via [YouTrack][youtrack].

 ## Development